byu-cpe/ecen427/_documentation/compiling_running_code.md

 For Lab1, you are provided a *Hello, World* application, [main.cpp](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/lab1_helloworld/main.cpp).

 Note that the top-level [CMakeLists.txt](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/CMakeLists.txt) file has a `add_subdirectory(apps)` statement, which will instruct CMake to process the apps [CMakeLists.txt](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/CMakeLists.txt) file.
-This in turn has a `add_subdirectory(lab1_helloworld)` statement that will process the lab1 [CMakeLists.txt](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/lab1_helloworld/CMakeLists.txt) file.
-The contents of these files are explained below.
+This in turn has a `add_subdirectory(helloworld)` statement that will process the lab1 [CMakeLists.txt](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/lab1_helloworld/CMakeLists.txt) file.

+### Deploying Executables to the PYNQ Board

+The provided CMakeLists.txt file contains a function, [deploy_to_board()](https://github.com/byu-cpe/ecen427_student/blob/main/userspace/CMakeLists.txt#L39), that will copy your executable to the PYNQ board after it is built.
+To enable this, add the following line to your CMakeLists.txt file:

+    deploy_to_board(exe_name)

+There is an example [here](https://github.com/byu-cpe/ecen427_student/blob/main/userspace/apps/helloworld/CMakeLists.txt#L2).

+<span style="color:red">**IMPORTANT:**</span> Before this function will work, you need to update [this line](https://github.com/byu-cpe/ecen427_student/blob/main/userspace/CMakeLists.txt#L45) and replace `pynq` with the hostname or IP address of your PYNQ board.
+Also update the `myrepo` directory to match the path of your code repository on your PYNQ board.

 ### Compiling Your Code

 To compile the Lab1 executable, you need to navigate to the build directory, and then run CMake and point it to the top-level CMakeLists.txt file, like so: